Guitx-l/Alchemist_Coders/featurelog.md

-## DISAPPEARED:
-- that wierd aah bug (no timed circle entry)

 ## TODO:
 - coordination between the goalkeeper and the shooter // that is NOT my primary feature rn

 ## WORK IN PROGRESS:
 - lots of little thingies to adjust & sync
 - better documentation
+- shooter rework / that wierd aah bug (no timed circle entry)

 ## NOT FULLY RESOLVED/IMPLEMENTED/COMPLETELY TESTED:
 - better aim system (anticipation & reaction)
 - the push ball bug
-- REAL goalkeeper

 ## RESOLVED/FINISHED:
 - shooter going out the court